evanameyer1/Machine-Learning-Crime-Prediction-Application/README.md

     return self.train_dataset, self.test_dataset
 ```

-Aggregation + Pivoting Examples:
+#### 7. Aggregation and Pivoting Examples

-## Fill Gaps Function
+##### Fill Gaps Function

-This function takes a DataFrame (`df`) containing date, hour, and area columns and fills in missing combinations of date, hour, and area with zero values.
+This function fills in missing combinations of date, hour, and area with zero values in a DataFrame:

 ```python
 def fill_gaps(df):